-One randomized, double-blind, active-controlled, phase III trial (PULSAR, N = 1,009) demonstrated that aflibercept 8 mg every 12 weeks and every 16 weeks was noninferior to aflibercept 2 mg every 8 weeks in improving best corrected visual acuity (BCVA) from baseline over 48 weeks of treatment in treatment-naïve adult patients with nAMD.
-The difference between treatment arms in the least squares (LS) mean change (improvement) from baseline to week 48 was -0.97 (95% confidence interval [CI], -2.87 to 0.92) letters for aflibercept 8 mg every 12 weeks versus 2 mg every 8 weeks (non-inferiority p = 0.0009; superiority p = 0.8437) and -1.14 (95% CI, -2.97 to 0.69) letters for 8 mg every 16 weeks versus 2 mg every 8 weeks (non-inferiority p = 0.0011, superiority p = 0.8884).
-In the absence of direct comparative evidence versus other currently available treatments for nAMD, results from a network meta-analysis (NMA) that compared aflibercept 8 mg to other anti-vascular endothelial growth factor (VEGF) treatments for nAMD suggested uncertainty about what treatment might be favoured for visual acuity outcomes because point estimates were nearby the null, with wide credible intervals.
+One randomized, double-blind, active-controlled, phase III trial (PULSAR, N = 1,009) demonstrated that aflibercept 8 mg every 12 weeks and every 16 weeks was noninferior to aflibercept 2 mg every 8 weeks in improving best-corrected visual acuity (BCVA) from baseline over 48 weeks of treatment in adult patients with treatment-naive nAMD.
+The difference between treatment arms in the least squares (LS) mean change (improvement) from baseline to week 48 was -0.97 letters (95% confidence interval [CI], -2.87 to 0.92 letters) for aflibercept 8 mg every 12 weeks versus 2 mg every 8 weeks (noninferiority P = 0.0009; superiority P = 0.8437) and -1.14 letters (95% CI, -2.97 to 0.69 letters) for 8 mg every 16 weeks versus 2 mg every 8 weeks (noninferiority P = 0.0011, superiority P = 0.8884).
+In the absence of direct comparative evidence versus other currently available treatments for nAMD, results from a network meta-analysis that compared aflibercept 8 mg to other anti-vascular endothelial growth factor (VEGF) treatments for nAMD suggested uncertainty about which treatment might be favoured for visual acuity outcomes because point estimates were near the null with wide credible intervals.

 Patients expressed a need for new treatments for nAMD that, as well as being effective and safe, require fewer injections.
-In the PULSAR trial, the between-group difference in the mean numbers of active injections through week 48 between aflibercept 2 mg every 8 weeks and aflibercept 8 mg every 12 weeks was -0.9 (95% CI, provided injections and the difference between aflibercept 2 mg every 8 weeks and aflibercept 8 mg every 16 weeks was -1.8 (95% CI, provided injections) injections.
-However, given the lack of statistical testing for this outcome, the risk of bias due to missing data, and the potential difference in number of injections driven by the trial protocol compared to clinical practice, this evidence was uncertain.
-There were no indirect comparisons versus other anti-VEGF drugs used to treat nAMD provided for injection frequency, aside from naïve (visual) comparison of pairwise meta-analyses for each regimen.
+In the PULSAR trial, the between-group difference between aflibercept 2 mg every 8 weeks and aflibercept 8 mg every 12 weeks in the mean number of active injections through week 48 was -0.9 injections (95% CI, injections) and the difference between aflibercept 2 mg every 8 weeks and aflibercept 8 mg every 16 weeks was -1.8 injections (95% CI, injections).
+However, this evidence was uncertain given the lack of statistical testing for this outcome, the risk of bias due to missing data, and the potential difference in number of injections driven by the trial protocol compared to clinical practice.
+There were no indirect comparisons versus other anti-VEGF drugs used to treat nAMD provided for injection frequency aside from naive (visual) comparison of pairwise meta-analyses for each regimen.

-Due to limitations in the comparative efficacy evidence from the sponsor's indirect treatment comparison (ITC), it was not possible to estimate the incremental cost-effectiveness of aflibercept 8 mg relative to any other comparator treatment.
-At the sponsor submitted price for aflibercept 8 mg and publicly listed prices for other comparator regimens, aflibercept had higher drug acquisition costs than bevacizumab, and lower drug acquisition costs than all other comparators reimbursed for the treatment of nAMD.
-Therefore, aflibercept 8 mg should be negotiated so that it does not exceed the drug program cost with the least costly comparator reimbursed for the treatment of nAMD.
+Due to limitations in the comparative efficacy evidence from the sponsor's indirect treatment comparison, it was not possible to estimate the incremental cost-effectiveness of aflibercept 8 mg relative to any other comparator treatment.
+At the sponsor-submitted price for aflibercept 8 mg and publicly listed prices for other comparator regimens, aflibercept had higher drug acquisition costs than bevacizumab and lower drug acquisition costs than all other comparators reimbursed for the treatment of nAMD.
+Therefore, aflibercept 8 mg should be negotiated so that it does not exceed the drug program cost of the least costly comparator reimbursed for the treatment of nAMD.

-Table 1.
-Reimbursement Conditions and Reasons
+Table 1: Reimbursement Conditions and Reasons